denesb/scylla/docs/operating-scylla/admin-tools/scylla-sstable.rst

   ``SCYLLA_CONF`` and ``SCYLLA_HOME`` environment variables are also checked.
   If the configuration file cannot be located, the default ScyllaDB data directory path (``/var/lib/scylla``) is used.
   For this to succeed, the table name has to be provided via ``--keyspace`` and ``--table``.
+* Try to load the schema from the sstable serialization headers.
+This is the last fall-back, and this method should always succeed, but note that the schema loaded this way is incomplete (but enough for most operations), that is why the other methods which load complete schemas have precedence.

 The tool stops after the first successful attempt.
 If none of the above succeed, an error message will be printed.
 A user provided schema in ``schema.cql`` (if present) always takes precedence over other methods.
 This is deliberate, to allow to manually override the schema to be used.